 Detailing the physical features, habits, territorial reach and other identifying qualities of the Flower Longhorn Beetle.

-Patient and persistent attempts to lure this species in front of a camera are usually rewarded .
+Patient and persistent attempts to lure this brightly colored species in front of a camera are usually rewarded.

-The long antennae of this species and its bright orange elytra make it a lovely specimen to photograph.
-They are usually found on flowers, but are fond of fruits and other juicy sweet foods.
-They can also be lured by placing special fermenting baits outside.
+The long antennae of this species and its bright orange elytra make it a lovely Flower Longhorn Beetle to photograph.
+They are usually found on flowers, but are fond of fruits and other juicy, sweet foods.
+They can be lured to an area by placing special fermenting baits outside.
 Adults are most active from mid-spring though late summer.
 Larvae feed on decaying elm and beech wood.